Wooden table with a glass of liquor and a set of car keys next to it

 Depending on the circumstances, we may be able to prove that the breathalyzer device was not calibrated, the arresting office improperly administered the test, or that the blood or urine specimen taken by law enforcement was contaminated.
 It may also be possible to show that your alleged impaired driving was due to a health condition or fatigue.
 If the prosecution has a strong case, we will advise you of your legal options.

-Contact Our Long Island DWI Defense Attorney
+Contact Our Long Island & New York DWI Defense Attorney

 Given the consequences of a DWI/DWAI conviction, not the least of which is having a permanent criminal record, working with a capable DWI attorney is a wise choice.
 Contact us today to set up a consultation.

-Michael A. Arbeit, P.C. defends people involved in DWI cases throughout Long Island including Nassau County, Suffolk County, and New York City, including Queens, Brooklyn, Manhattan, Staten Island, and The Bronx.
+Michael A. Arbeit, P.C. defends people involved in DWI cases throughout Long Island including Nassau County, Suffolk County, Freeport, and New York City, including Queens, Brooklyn, Manhattan, Staten Island, and The Bronx.